 Does your child have difficulty finding comfortable clothing?
-Maybe you do?
+Maybe you do yourself?
 People with sensory sensitivity may find certain clothes itchy, heavy or tight.
 Furthermore, this contributes to sensory overload.
-Sensory-friendly clothing is a solution!
+Did you know that sensory-friendly clothing is a solution?

 What is sensory-friendly clothing?

 Sensory-friendly clothing is designed for people with sensory sensitivities.
 Moreover, it has several unique features.
-Oftentimes, it is designed for people who are hypersensitive.
-Specifically, this is for people who have heightened sensitivity to touch.
-This is also known as your tactile sense.
+Oftentimes, sensory-friendly clothing is designed for people who are hypersensitive, especially to touch.

-Below are some common designs found in sensory-friendly clothing.
+Below are some common features found in sensory-friendly clothing.
 However, it is important to note that every person has their own sensory preferences for comfortable clothing.

 What makes sensory-friendly clothing different?

 - A common annoyance for people with sensitivities is itchy or heavy clothing.
 This type of fabric rubbing against your skin can be very uncomfortable.
 Especially for people with hypersensitivities.
 As a result, it may lead to feelings of stress.
 Therefore, it important to find clothing made from soft fabric.

 - Something as simple as tags can make wearing clothes extremely irritating.
 For example, have you ever had a clothing tag that is constantly rubbing against you?
 It can be very annoying.
 By removing tags, it makes wearing clothing a comfortable experience.

 - Another way to make more clothing more sensitive-friendly is having looser waistbands.
 This ensures that pants are not too snug, because tight clothing tends to be a common issue for those with sensitivities.